knoriy/CLARA/README.md

 </div>

 ## Description
-**CLARA** is a model for multilingual speech and audio representation learning using a contrastive approach.
-The goal is to learn shared representations that generalise across different languages and acoustic conditions.
-We train our model on a large corpus of diverse multilingual audio data paired with text descriptions.
-Data augmentation techniques are used to expand the dataset.

-With CLARA, we're striving to shape a core model that encapsulates the intricacies of human speech.
-This is specifically catered to applications such as emotion detection, sound categorisation, and audio and text retrival tasks in both zero-shot and few-shot environments.

-Our result have shown promissing result for acquiring a universal speech representations that transfer well to new languages and tasks.
-Key benefits include reducing dependence on labelled data and improving cross-lingual generalisation.

-**Note**: This project is under active development; therefore, we can not guarantee the code base to be perfect or bug-free.
-Any contribution is welcomed and greatly appreciated.
+CLARA is designed for multilingual audio representation through a contrastive learning approach.
+Our aim is to develop a shared representation for various languages and acoustic scenarios.
+We leverage a rich multilingual audio-text dataset, augmented for diversity.
+With CLARA, we focus on building a comprehensive model for speech, targeting emotion detection, sound categorisation, and cross-modal retrieval in both zero-shot and few-shot settings.
+The results demonstrate its potential for universal speech representation that is adaptable to new languages and tasks, minimising reliance on labelled data and enhancing cross-lingual adaptability.

+Note: This project is in active development.
+Contributions are encouraged and welcomed.

-## Insallation
+## Installation
 Clone the repository:
 ```bash
 # clone CLARA